-A term you will often hear bandied around when buying a sleeping mat is R-value.
+When it comes to identifying warmth rating for sleeping mats a term you will often hear bandied around is ‘R-value’.
 But what is it and why should you care.
 The R-value that you will see attached to a sleeping mat concerns the insulating benefit of the mat.
 The higher the R-value, the more insulating benefit you’ll receive.
 So an R-value of 2 will reduce heat loss twice as well as an R-value of 1.
 An R-value of 3, will reduce heat loss three times better than an R-value of 1.
 Simple… right?

 The term R-value has been around for years but at least as far as sleeping mats were concerned it wasn’t a compulsory standard and many manufactures estimated the R-value of their mats rather than using a rigorous testing regime.

 In 2016 a group of industry leaders in the USA began working on creating a standard methodology to measure and rate the insulation properties of sleeping pads/mats.
 This new ASTM standard allows consumers to easily compare mats, at least from a warmth perspective; its about comparing ‘apples with apples’ so to speak.

 The level of warmth you need from your sleeping mat is going to depend on the time of the year you will be camping.
 As a general guide Therm-a-rest recommend the following: